zjxhz/zjxhz.github.io/_posts/2017-04-02-face-morph-project.md

 This will generate and display the averaged face.
 The averaged face will be seamlessly cloned to the face of the first person.
 To change this, check function `faceSwap`.
 Also, currently, the averaged face is of size 200x200.

 # Open Issues
-* Generating face landmarks seem a bit too slow.
+* Generating face landmarks seems a bit too slow.
 This may be that dlib was not built using the AVX option.